schalkje/d3_research/dashboard/documentation/minimap.md

 ## Requirements (Refined)

-- **Embedded in dashboard**: Render the minimap inside the graph container.
-No external `minimap` container or separate SVG is required.
+- **Overlay in dashboard**: Render the minimap in a separate overlay DIV inside the `#graph` container.
 Default placement is bottom‑right; position is configurable.
 - **Clear icon controls**: Provide recognizable, consistent icons for actions (Zoom In, Zoom Out, Reset View, Visibility Mode).
 Prefer a well‑known icon set and consistent metaphors to aid recognition (see design best practices on icon clarity from [Justinmind](https://www.justinmind.com/blog/best-practices-for-designing-your-search-pattern/?utm_source=openai)).
 - **Visible zoom scale**: Show a zoom indicator near the minimap.
 Support either a numeric percentage (e.g., 125%) or a scale bar.
 It should update in real time and be themeable (see examples of scale indicators in [Maxar UI docs](https://pro-docs.maxar.com/en-us/Interface/Interface_minimap.htm?utm_source=openai)).
 - **Visibility modes**: